 Created in 1922, the factory became well known for the quality of its free bass / converter accordions, and especially so among jazz and classical accordionists.

 Cavagnolo is an accordion factory created by Domenico Cavagnolo in 1904.
-The brand quickly established itself in the French market.
-Nowadays, Cavagnolo also produces stunning accordions in the vicinity of Lyon.
-The brand is particularly renowned for the extraordinary ergonomics and compression of its accordions.
+The brand quickly established itself in the French market to become one of its leading accordion makers.
+Nowadays, Cavagnolo still produces stunning accordions in the vicinity of Lyon and enjoys professional-grade fame both nationally and internationally.

 Crucianelli is a former Italian accordion brand that is still traded in the second-hand market today.